Contrasting Spirit Airlines (SAVE) & Its Competitors

 Summary

-Spirit Airlines peers beat Spirit Airlines on 6 of the 10 factors compared.
+Spirit Airlines beats its rivals on 7 of the 13 factors compared.

 Spirit Airlines, Inc. provides low-fare airline services.
 The company operates approximately 600 daily flights to 77 destinations in the United States, the Caribbean, and Latin America.
 As of December 31, 2019, the company had a fleet of 145 Airbus single-aisle aircraft comprising 31 A319ceos, 64 A320ceos, 20 A320neos and 30 A321ceos.
 It offers tickets through its call centers and airport ticket counters, as well as online through spirit.com; and through various third parties, including online, traditional travel agents, and electronic global distribution systems.
 The company was formerly known as Clippert Trucking Company and changed its name to Spirit Airlines, Inc. in 1992.
 Spirit Airlines, Inc. was founded in 1964 and is headquartered in Miramar, Florida.